 NY Appeals Court Makes 1st Post-Cyan Securities Act Ruling

-Law360 (December 4, 2020, 9:34 PM EST) -- A New York state appeals court issued a decision determining the outcome of Securities Act of 1933 claims on Thursday in an apparent first since the U.S. Supreme Court's 2018 ruling that federal securities claims could be litigated in state court.
+By Dean Seal (December 4, 2020, 9:34 PM EST) -- A New York state appeals court issued a decision determining the outcome of Securities Act of 1933 claims on Thursday in an apparent first since the U.S. Supreme Court's 2018 ruling that federal securities claims could be litigated in state court.

 A five-judge panel unanimously reversed a lower court's holding and granted full dismissal of '33 Act claims against Ruhnn Holdings Ltd., a Chinese startup that facilitates social media influencers' marketing and promotional efforts within China's booming e-commerce industry.